 They started by offering Fine Art Prints, Canvas Prints, Metal Prints, and Greeting Cards but have recently started offering other merchandise like iPhone covers, pillows, mugs, etc.

-Fine art Marketing is similar to RedBubble in the sense that they allow the artist to determine how much money they would like to make per item.
+Fine art Marketing is similar to RedBubble because they allow the artist to determine how much money they would like to make per item.

 How To Generate Extra Income Selling Wearable Art

 The work will start after you have uploaded your image to the POD site of your choice.

 Do not be fooled by businesses telling you that you will have a ton of traffic seeing your products.

 You have to put everything into perspective.